 A. Scope

+This document supersedes the Technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with perfluorooctane sulfonic acid, its salts and perfluorooctane sulfonyl fluoride of May 2015.

-The present technical guidelines provide guidance on the environmentally sound management (ESM) of wastes consisting of, containing or contaminated with perfluorooctane sulfonic acid (PFOS), its salts and perfluorooctane sulfonyl fluoride (PFOSF) pursuant to several decisions of two multilateral environmental agreements on chemicals and wastes.
+The present technical guidelines provide guidance on the environmentally sound management (ESM) of wastes consisting of, containing or contaminated with perfluorooctane sulfonic acid (PFOS), its salts and perfluorooctane sulfonyl fluoride (PFOSF) and perfluorooctanoic acid (PFOA), its salts and PFOA-related compounds pursuant to several decisions of two multilateral environmental agreements on chemicals and wastes.

-PFOS, its salts and PFOSF were listed in Annex B to the Stockholm Convention in 2009, through an amendment that entered into force in 2010.
+PFOS, its salts and PFOSF were listed in Annex B to the Stockholm Convention in 2009, through amendments that entered into force in 2010 and in 2020 .

 Along with PFOS, its salts and PFOSF, the present technical guidelines address other PFOS-related substances that are precursors of PFOS.
-In the guidelines, the term “PFOS-related substances” (also known as precursors) refers to substances that contain the PFOS carbon chain and moiety (defined as C8F17SO2 or C8F17SO3), that can degrade to PFOS in the environment, and that are or were produced with PFOSF as a starting or intermediate material.
+In the guidelines, the term “PFOS-related substances” (also known as precursors) refers to substances that contain the PFOS carbon chain and moiety (defined as C8F17SO2 or C8F17SO3-), that can degrade to PFOS in the environment, and that are or were produced with PFOSF as an intermediate chemical.
 These chemicals are covered by the PFOSF listing in the Stockholm Convention.

+PFOA, its salts and PFOA-related compounds were listed in Annex A to the Stockholm Convention in 2019 through an amendment that entered into force in 2020 .

 The present document should be used in conjunction with the General technical guidelines on the environmentally sound management of wastes consisting of, containing or contaminated with persistent organic pollutants (UNEP, 2019) (hereinafter referred to as “general technical guidelines”).
 The general technical guidelines are intended to serve as an umbrella guide for the ESM of wastes consisting of, containing or contaminated with persistent organic pollutants (POPs) and provide more detailed information on the nature and incidence of wastes consisting of, containing or contaminated with PFOS and PFOS-related substances or PFOA and PFOA-related substances for purposes of their identification and management.